Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 Mackey told the court that Turo had facilitated 8,500 illegal transactions at Logan in 2018 and 2019.
 “It’s not just a handful of vehicle owners.
 It was 50% of Turo’s Boston business.
 They made more than a million dollars.”

-If the court holds that Turo isn’t protected by section 230, it could lead to big problems not only for sharing-economy sites but also for other sorts of online marketplaces that connect buyers and sellers, according toEric Goldman, a Santa Clara University law professor who is a leading expert on section 230.
+If the court holds that Turo isn’t protected by Section 230, it could lead to big problems not only for sharing-economy sites but also for other sorts of online marketplaces that connect buyers and sellers, according toEric Goldman, a Santa Clara University law professor who is a leading expert on Section 230.

 Goldman pointed to a case that allowed Amazon to be sued by a woman who was injured by an exploding battery.
 Amazon didn’t manufacture the battery but it facilitated a transaction on its site between the woman and an independent retailer.